Blockstream/satellite/doc/antenna-pointing.md

 >
 > Furthermore, please note that, in some cases, there can be similar signal bands among different (but nearby) satellites.
 In this case, you need to adjust the pointing until you get a lock.

 Once you finally find the signal in gqrx, you can proceed to run the actual SDR receiver application.
-As explained in the [SDR guide](sdr.md#running), you can start it with:
+As explained in the [SDR guide](sdr.md#running), you can start it via the CLI with the following command:

 ```
 blocksat-cli sdr